 Put on your dancing shoes

 The Fair has hosted some of the biggest names in the music industry.
-Artists such as Garth Brooks, Aerosmith, Tom Petty, Journey, Rod Stewart, Fergie, Justin Bieber, Jason Aldean, Blake Shelton and Kenny Chesney have all performed on the main stage.
-While the entire performance line up has yet to be released, the 2018 music acts include Eric Church, Luke Bryan, Tim McGraw and Faith Hill, ZZ Top, Florida Georgia Line, and comedian, Gabriel Iglesias.
-You can also rock out to music on the free stage at the Frontier Stage.
-Tickets are on sale for all announced shows.
+Artists such as Garth Brooks, Aerosmith, Tom Petty, Journey, Rod Stewart, Fergie, Justin Bieber, Jason Aldean, Blake Shelton, and Kenny Chesney have all performed on the main stage.
+The 2021 music acts include Dwight Yoakam, Big & Rich, Uncle Kracker, Pancho Barraza, Little Big Town, and Jason Derulo.
+You can also rock out to music on the free stage at the Frontier Stage and Mission Square.
 Buy concert tickets here.
-Tip: If there during the day, you might be able to hear sound check while strolling the fairgrounds.
+Tip: If there during the day, you might be able to hear the soundcheck while strolling the fairgrounds.

 Grab a bite

-Corn dogs, funnel cake, deep-fried Twinkies, turkey legs, and corn on the cob are just a few of the delicious fair foods that you can feast on.
-Calories don’t count when you’re at the fair, so make sure to enjoy all of the sweet, salty and greasy offerings that can be found.
-Tip: the freshest (dipped to order) corn dogs are from Hotdog on a Stick located on the midway across from the hot pretzel stand.
+Corn dogs, funnel cake, deep-fried Twinkies, turkey legs, garlic fries, soft pretzels, fried pickles, and corn on the cob are just a few of the delicious fair foods that you can feast on.
+Calories don’t count when you’re at the fair, so make sure to enjoy all of the sweet, salty, and greasy offerings that can be found.
+Tip: the freshest (dipped to order) corn dogs are from Hotdog on a Stick located on the main drag just across from the hot pretzel stand.

 The carnival takes you back to childhood with TWO separate carnival areas: the traditional carnival area, plus the Cub Country, a carnival dedicated to toddlers and young children.
 Tip: you can request a big splash on the log flume and then dry off (you will be soaked) with a spin on the flying swings.
 Then try your luck at the carnival games and take home the giant teddy bear you always wanted.